-Rent allowance (huurtoeslag) is a contribution from the Dutch state in the costs for renting your home.
-The rent allowance contribution is income dependent and available for Dutch residents living in a rental.
+Rent benefit (huurtoeslag) is a state contribution towards renting your home.
+The housing benefit is income-dependent and available for Dutch residents in rental accommodation.

-The income ceiling of your income is determined by your (box 1, 2 and 3 combined.
-As of 1 January 2020 no income limits are set for the rent allowance.
-Your income limit depends on the rent, your age and the composition of your household.
+There used to be an income ceiling, determined by your box 1, 2 and 3 income combined.
+As of 1 January 2020, there are no income limits for the rent benefit.
+Instead, it is determined according to your rent, your age and the composition of your household.

 Rent ceiling for rent allowance

-A qualifying rental should be have an exclusive entrance door (with lock) to the rental and be equipped with a kitchen and bathroom.
-Some rentals, such as holiday chalets and boat houses are excluded.
+To qualify, your rental home should have its own front door (with a lock) and be equipped with a kitchen and bathroom.
+Some rentals, such as holiday chalets and houseboats are excluded.

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
 Whether you're employed or own a business, we'll make your life easier and save you money.